 Interim interdicts are a temporary court order that forbids your abuser from doing certain things.
 You can find out more about this on Shelter Scotland’s website.

-If you want more information or you would like to explore this option, please call our legal helpline to discuss your situation.
+If you want more information or you would like to explore this and other options, please call our legal helpline to discuss your situation.

 This depends on the child contact arrangements in place and various factors.
 We have published answers to common questions around child contact here.